bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 As a result, this behavior is currently off by default.

-To configure this behavior for your asset, set the [`RenderAssetUsages`] field when constructing your raw asset type such as `Image` or `Mesh`, which is a bitflag type that allows you to specify whether to retain the data in the main (CPU) world, the render (GPU) world or both.
+To configure this behavior for your asset, set the [`RenderAssetUsages`] field when constructing your raw asset type such as `Image` or `Mesh`, which is a bitflag type that allows you to specify whether to retain the data in the main (CPU) world, the render (GPU) world, or both.

 @brianreavis [later refined] this API, and used it to ensure that texture atlases and font atlases only extract data that's actually in use to VRAM, rather than wasting work sending _all_ possible images or characters to VRAM every frame.